Photography, in a nut shell, is lines, shapes, colors, and feelings

 The simplest example of positive and negative are the words in this blog.
 These words draw your attention while the background doesn’t.
 The words are positive space, and the white background is negative space

-Negative space, in contrast, awakens feelings of peace, calm, quiet, loneliness, isolation.
+Negative space awakens feelings of peace, calm, quiet, loneliness, isolation.
 It is less about the subject within a photograph and more about awakening a feeling in the viewer.

 Negative space can create a sense of lightness, airiness…it can strengthen the positive emotions in a photography, emphasize the feelings of your subject, conveying whatever story you as a photographer wishes to evoke in your viewer.